-A 2D hydrologic model using GRASS GIS as a back-end
+A 2D flood model using GRASS GIS as a back-end

-Itzï is a dynamic, fully distributed hydrologic and hydraulic model that simulates 2D surface flows on a regular raster grid using simplified shallow water equations.
+Itzï is a dynamic, fully distributed hydrologic and hydraulic model that simulates 2D surface flows on a regular raster grid and drainage flows through the SWMM model.
 It uses GRASS GIS as a back-end for entry data and result writing.

 Itzï allows to simulate surface flows from direct rainfall or user-given point inflows.
 It GIS integration simplifies the pre- and post-processing of data.
 Notably, to change the resolution or the extend of the computational domain, the user just need to change the GRASS computational region and the raster mask, if applicable.
 This means that map export or re-sampling is not needed.

-Itzï uses raster time-series as entry data, allowing the uses of radar rainfall or varying friction coefficient.
+Itzï uses raster time-series as entry data, allowing, for example, the use of radar rainfall.

 Simulation duration could be given by a combination of start time, end time and duration.
 If only the duration is given, the results will be written as relative time STRDS.
 In case start time is given, the simulation will use a absolute temporal type. record_step is the time-step at which results are written to the disk.